AndreWohnsland/CocktailBerry/readme.md

 - `LOGGERNAME_DEBUG` name for the error logger
 - `USE_MICROSERVICE` boolean flag to post to microservice set up by docker (optional)
 - `MICROSERVICE_BASE_URL` base url for microservice (if default docker it is at http://127.0.0.1:5000)
+- `USE_TEAMS` boolean flag to use teams feature (version >= 1.2) (optional)
+- `TEAM_BUTTON_NAMES` List of format ["Team1", "Team2"] (optional)
+- `TEAM_API_URL` Endpoint of teams API, default used port by API is 8080
 - `DEVENVIRONMENT` boolean flag to enable some development features

 In addition, there is a `Shared` config class, with dynamic values.
 The only thing you may want to change is `supress_error` to true, this will activate a wrapper function catching and logging errors of the wrapped function.
-In production this will effectivly prevent the app from crashing due to errors (bugs) and log them, but setting it to `True` is at own risk.
+In production this will effectively prevent the app from crashing due to errors (bugs) and log them, but setting it to `True` is at own risk.

 Depending on your preferred use, these values can differ.
 Then just run `runme.py`.